 If the child is dry for six months and then start wetting again, this is classified as 'Secondary Wetting' and medical/urological causes need to be investigated.
 However it is often brought on by stressful situations.
 Again support and encouragement from parents can help.

 If you have two or more children all at ‘bedwetting age’ is it best to deal with each one separately or try to make it a ‘group’ thing?

 This very much depends on family dynamics.
 Group work may be helpful if there is a positive engagement/environment within the family and the cause of wetting is same.
 However, each child is an individual and, as such, even though they are all in the same family the causes and solutions may all be different.

-For further information, you can call Spire Parkway on 0121 704 5530 or enquire by clicking here.
+For further information, you can call Spire Parkway on 0121 704 5530 or enquire online.

 - Fast access to diagnosis